zachhorn/akash-network.github.io/content/en/token/_index.md

 # Akash Network Token (AKT)

-Akash Network Token (AKT) is the native utility token of the Akash Network, used as the primary means to govern, secure the blockchain, incentivize participants, and provide a default mechanism to store and exchange value.
+Akash Network Token (AKT) is the native utility token of the Akash Network.
+AKT is used as the primary means of governance, along with securing the blockchain, incentivizing participants, and providing a default mechanism to store and exchange value.

 ##### Security